chas-academy/u02-redesign-a-team/README.md

 Our task is to redesign myh.se and include the following requirements.

 ## Final version of u02-redesign
-The final version of the assignment can be found in the directory "Hemsidan".
+The final version of the assignment can be found in the directory "www".

 ## Mål